chibounisme/directory_to_PATH/README.md

 To activite this function, simply execute the __*add_shortcut.reg*__ file and an entry marked __*"Add folder to %PATH%"*__ will be added in the context menu of any folder (Conext menu appear when right-clicking on an object).

-When selecting the corresponding entry, the full path of the fodler should be added to the __PATH__ environment variable.
+When selecting the corresponding entry, the full path of the folder should be added to the __PATH__ environment variable.
 To verify the command execution, please open a command prompt and run the following command: `echo %PATH%`.

 __Note__ that a PowerShell window may appear for a brief moment during execution.